alexantr/yii2-elfinder/README.md

 ### Configure actions

 For using elFinder you must create and configure controller.
-Full example with actions for elFinder's connector, `InputFile` widget and CKEditor filebrowser params:
+Full example with actions for elFinder's connector, `InputFile` widget, CKEditor `filebrowser*` and TinyMCE `file_picker_callback`:

 ```php
 <?php